 After sharpening both ends of the blade, it is important to ensure that the blade is balanced.
 An unbalanced blade spinning at high speeds can damage the mower's motor and is dangerous to the operator.

 To determine if the blade is balanced properly, simply hang the blade on the wall from a nail, supporting it in the middle.
 A balanced blade will sit level to the ground or workbench.
 I used a small triangular block to check the lawn mower blade in the photo for proper balance.
 If the blade is unbalanced and tips to one side, make a few light passes with the file on the side of the blade that is tipping downward, and try again.

 The Finished Cut

 Consider purchasing a spare blade for your mower.
-Keeping a spare mower blade sharpened makes it fast & easy to swap out the dull blade for the sharpened spare and quickly gets you back out and cutting with a sharp blade.
+Keeping a spare mower blade sharpened makes it quick and easy to swap out the dull blade for the sharpened spare and quickly gets you back out and cutting with a sharp blade.
 Later, sharpen the first blade and wipe it with the penetrating oil, and then store the blade until its time to swap the blades again.

-I usually swap my blades every few weeks (or when the cut leaves random blades of grass standing tall!), which makes it easy to keep both blades sharp with minimal effort.
+I usually swap my blades every few weeks - or when the mower's cut leaves random blades of grass standing tall.

 How to Sharpen a Lawn Mower Blade

 Still not sure how to sharpen a lawn mower blade?
 Take a few minutes to watch this video, and see how easy it is to sharpen your own lawn mower blade.
 Why pay someone else to do a simple chore that you can do yourself?

 Do You Sharpen Your Own Lawn Mower Blade?